raspberrypilearning/burping-jelly-baby/worksheet.md

     import os
     ```

  The time library will be used to make the program pause for a fixed amount of time.
 The Raspberry Pi GPIO libraries will be used to connect the Raspberry Pi to other physical devices via the General Purpose Input-Output (GPIO) pins, in this case your jelly baby input device!
-The `os` library will allow you to play the burp sound in `omxplayer` but this time from within your code.
+The `os` library will allow you to play the burp sound in `omxplayer`, but this time from within your code.

 1. Now you will need to set up the GPIO pins to use GPIO board pin numbers.
 Leave a line empty by pressing Enter on your keyboard, then type: